augerai/a2ml/README.md

 * Review performance of deployed models

 Since ICTEDPR is hard to remember we refer to this pipeline as: PREDICT.
-The A2ML project provides a command line interface and APIs that implement this pipeline.
+The A2ML project provides classes which implement this pipeline for various Cloud AutoML providers and a command line interface that invokes stages of the pipeline.

-## A2ML.PY
+## A2ML Classes
-The A2ML Model class abstracts out the PREDICT (ICTEDPR) pipeline.
+The A2ML Model class in A2ML.PY abstracts out the PREDICT (ICTEDPR) pipeline.
 Implementations are provided for Google Cloud AutoML Tables (GCModel) and Auger.AI (Auger).
 We will be adding support for Microsoft Azure AutoML soon.
 If you want to add support for another AutoML provider of your choice.
 Implement a child class of Model as shown below (replacing each "pass" with your own code.

 ```
   class AnotherAutoMLModel(Model):